Washington State Owner-Builder Permit Guide

 Legal Rights

-- Build single-family residence on property they own
+- Build a single-family residence on property they own

 Critical Restrictions

-Owner DIY Allowed: Framing, roofing, concrete, drywall, painting, tile, flooring, finish work
+Owner DIY allowed (non-trade work): Framing, roofing, concrete, drywall, painting, tile, flooring, and finish work — permitted and inspected per the building code.

-License Verification: Washington Department of Labor & Industries - www.lni.wa.gov
+License/registration verification: Washington Department of Labor & Industries — lni.wa.gov

 Important Washington Requirement